Queen Elizabeth National Park

 Tourist Attractions in Queen Elizabeth National Park

-Kyambura Gorge (Kyambura Game Reserves), Mweya Peninsular, the Ishasha Sector, Kasenyi Plains (an open Savannah for game drives), Kazinga Channel, Maramagambo Forest,
+Kyambura Gorge (Kyambura Game Reserves), Mweya Peninsular, Ishasha Sector, Kasenyi Plains (an open Savannah for game drives), Kazinga Channel and Maramagambo Forest among others.

 This is a 40 Kilometre water stretch in Queen Elizabeth National Park.
 A Boat cruise on this channel will show you lots of animals and birds along the shorelines.Read More